AnshMittal1811/PLAsTiCC/Text-to-Image Generation/README.md

 ### Dataset
 ------
-We sselect 2 datasets for ths problem.
+We select 2 datasets for this problem.